 This modern take on the classic Explorer was released in 2016 and features an Oystersteel finish.
 Oystersteel is a steel superalloy made by Rolex, and is exceptionally durable and corrosion-resistant.
 Meanwhile, the crystal is scratch-resistant sapphire and is hermetically sealed—totally airtight.

 If you’re looking for the field watch with the best lume, the dial on the Rolex Explorer has a Chromalight display that can glow for up to 8 continuous hours—a real perk if you’re out training at night.
-This legibility is further optimised by the contrast with the black face.
-The dial is also matte, which adds a bit of vintage flavour.
+This legibility is further optimized by the contrast with the black face.
+The dial is also matte, which adds a bit of vintage flavor.

 If you’re looking for the real deal when it comes to field watches, then the Rolex Explorer is an absolute classic.
 And if you’re concerned about the price, it’s worth checking out Bob’s Watches, an online resale platform for luxury watches.

 Best for: serious adventurers looking for a handsome and superbly functional field watch.

 Case size: 39 millimetres Material: stainless steel Movement: mechanical automatic Water resistance: up to 100 metres